phalcon-orphanage/docs/en/reference/tutorial.rst

 Tutorial: Let’s learn by example
 ================================

-Throughout this tutorial, we’ll walk you through the creation of a simple registration form from scratch.
-Also we'll explain the basic aspects of the framework behavior.
-If you like more code generators stuff can also read about `developer tools <tools.html>`_.
+Throughout this tutorial, we’ll walk you through the creation an application with a simple registration form from the ground up.
+We will also explain the basic aspects of the framework's behavior.
+If you are interested in automatic code generation tools for Phalcon, you can check our `developer tools <tools.html>`_.

 Checking your installation
 --------------------------
 We’ll assume you have Phalcon installed already.
-Check your phpinfo() output for something talking about "Phalcon" or execute the next code snippet:
+Check your phpinfo() output for a section referencing "Phalcon" or execute the code snippet below:

 .. code-block:: php

     <?php print_r(get_loaded_extensions()); ?>

-Phalcon extension should appear as part of the output:
+The Phalcon extension should appear as part of the output:

 .. code-block:: php